Security engineering begins when security stops being an external review step and becomes part of architectural decision-making.

-The chapter builds a map of the section around assets, trust boundaries, identity, secrets, AppSec, and platform controls so you can see how protection gets designed into the system lifecycle instead of being bolted on after release.
+The chapter maps the section around assets, trust boundaries, identity, secrets, application security, and platform controls so protection is designed into the system lifecycle instead of bolted on after release.

-For interviews and design reviews, it works as a base frame for discussing threats, control points, residual risk, and the cost of trade-offs between convenience, speed, and protection.
+For interviews and design reviews, it gives you a base frame for discussing threats, control points, residual risk, and the cost of trade-offs between convenience, speed, and protection.

 Practical value of this chapter